NestJS Prisma Global Exception Filter Guide 2026

 }

 Development logs include exception.meta showing which fields caused violations.
-Production hides this, returning generic messages that keep database schema details private.
+Production hides this, keeping database schema details private.

 Building filters manually teaches fundamentals.
 Production projects benefit from battle-tested packages.
 The nestjs-prisma library handles error mapping automatically: